cart Shopping cart You have 0 items Checkout

 In a nutshell - when you take it off put it away!

-Always use a 100% soft cotton cloth for cleaning your jewellery – a silver cleaning cloth available from most leading supermarkets is perfect for this.
+1. Always use a 100% soft cotton cloth for cleaning your jewellery – a silver cleaning cloth is perfect - available from our website.

-Using a 100% cotton cloth gently remove any excess dirt, make up, sunscreen etc. Silver is a soft metal and can be scratched so don’t be too vigorous.
+6. Using a silver jewellery polishing cloth gently remove any excess dirt, make up, sunscreen etc. Silver is a soft metal and can be scratched so don’t be too vigorous.

 Cleaning gemstone jewellery